 - Will maintain up-to-date personal records of academic progress and will resolve discrepancies on official grade reports and/or other university documents

 - Recognizes that they (the student) bear the ultimate responsibility for the development and implementation of his or her academic plan of study, including meeting graduation requirements

 - Who is my advisor?

 Your advisor’s name will be listed in eServices.
 Once logged in, click on “Courses & Registration”, then “View/Modify Schedule” and their name will be listed above your major.
-If you do not have an advisor listed, contact the Academic Support Center.
+If you do not have an advisor listed, contact the Academic Success Center.

 - How can I contact my advisor?

 If you know the name of your advisor, you can look up their contact information using the MSUM Directory.
 Be sure to log in to your myMSUM at the top of the browser page so all information will be visible.

 - How do I prepare for an advising appointment?

 Look at your Degree Audit Report (DAR) and identify some possible courses you may want to take and view the course schedule for the upcoming semester on eServices.
 Write down any questions you may have along with any updates you would like to share regarding your academic plans and progress.

 You can also save your DAR as a pdf to bring with to your advising appointment.